Edington Priory: Notable people

-William Wey (c.1407–1476), who made pilgrimages to Spain, Jerusalem, and Palestine, entered the monastery around 1463 and wrote his accounts of his travels there.
+William Wey (c.
+1407–1476), who made pilgrimages to Spain, Jerusalem, and Palestine, entered the monastery around 1463 and wrote his accounts of his travels there.

-Paul Bush, the last provost of the monastery, became from c.1539 a residentiary canon of Salisbury Cathedral, and from 1542 to 1554 the first bishop of Bristol.
+Paul Bush, the last provost of the monastery, became from c.
+1539 a residentiary canon of Salisbury Cathedral, and from 1542 to 1554 the first bishop of Bristol.

 Parish church

 The church stands today, a good example of the transition between the decorated and perpendicular style of church-building.
 Pevsner writes "A wonderful church and a highly important church.
 It is so varied in its skyline and so freely embattled that it looks like a fortified mansion ...".
 It was listed at Grade I in 1968.

-The whole 14th-century church survives, with its interior enhanced in the 17th century, and restoration by C.E.
-Ponting in 1888–91.
+The whole 14th-century church survives, with its interior enhanced in the 17th century, and restoration by Charles Ponting in 1888–91.
 Ponting also restored the limestone cross in the churchyard which may date from early in the 19th century.

 The church has medieval glass and contains the burial monuments of several local notables, including tombs removed from St Giles at Imber during the early 1950s, following the evacuation of that village in 1943.

 The benefices and parishes of Edington and Imber were united in 1951, with the parsonage house at Imber to be sold.
 Today the parish is part of the benefice of Bratton, Edington and Imber, Coulston and Erlestoke.

 In 1965 there were six bells, one of them dated 1647 and three from the 18th century; four more (sounding higher notes) were hung in 1968 to make a peal of ten.
 There is also a sanctus bell.
 In 2014 a new organ by Harrison & Harrison was installed.

 Every August since 1956 a festival of church music, the Edington Festival of Music within the Liturgy, is held here.